ubigby/passwd/README.md

 ## Description
 - Utilities for managing accounts and passwords written in python 3.
-- The account information is stored in databases using sqlite.
+- The account information is stored in databases using sqlite 3.

-## Tasks
+## Dependencies

-- memberdel delete a member from a group account
-- lsmembers list members of a group account
-- docs
+- All commands depends on the tables existing, you can create the tables with create_tables script.

 ## Completed
 - users.db user database